trade-copilot/ape-ai-docs/Features/Personas/choosing.md

 ## 📱 Platform Note

 **Current:** Personas are iOS only
-**Coming Soon:** Web app will get persona selection
+**Coming Soon:** Web app will get companion selection

 **For now on Web:** You'll get a general AI experience.
-Your iOS persona selection may influence web responses if you're logged in on both.
+Your iOS companion selection may influence web responses if you're logged in on both.

 ---